Skip to main content

 COVID-19, with all of its tragic impacts on individuals, families, and communities, appears to be deepening divides in educational opportunity across our nation’s classrooms and campuses.
 Although the pandemic’s effects will be studied for many years to come, we know from early studies that for many students, educational gaps that existed before the pandemic— in access, opportunities, achievement, and outcomes— are widening.

-Toward this end, COAS is developing its own Strategic Enrollment and Retention Plan, which proposes a framework for coordinating student success work across the College.
+Toward this end, COAS developed our Strategic Enrollment and Retention Plan, which includes a framework for coordinating student success work across the College.
 The COAS SERP is a living document that will be updated yearly, as we collaborate and make progress towards our shared goals.
-The primary focus for the 2023-2024 academic year is Strategic Retention.
-In this document, we describe our strategic planning and implementation framework, define key equity concepts, set specific retention goals, and outline our strategic retention priorities.
-In addition, we introduce 3 new COAS-led retention initiatives that will be officially launched in Fall 2024.
+Our preliminary focus is strategic retention.
+In our SERP, we describe our strategic planning and implementation framework, define key concepts, set specific retention goals, and outline our strategic retention priorities.
+In addition, we introduce new COAS-led retention initiatives that officially launched in Fall 2024.

 Mission and Vision